Friday 5 pm.

 There’s a lot to running an online business, and I had to teach myself everything: SEO, coding, design, UX, strategy, industry and target group insight, and much, much more.
 What started as a hobby has grown into a full-time job that I absolutely love.
 Every day, I’m grateful that I’m following my path and helping others plan their dream trips.

-Over the years, I’ve fallen in love with Eastern Europe and post-Soviet countries.
+Over the years, I’ve fallen in love with Thailand, Eastern Europe and post-Soviet countries.
 I also love exploring my own country, Denmark.
 That’s why you’ll see a lot of posts from Denmark, the Balkans (my favourite area), the Caucasus and other undiscovered places around the world.
 Both familiar and less visited destinations.